Filing Flight Plan Codes: Update to Your Filing Alphabet

 What codes can I put into my aircraft’s profile?

 As the location for these codes is Item 18 NAV/ field, and the NAV/ field is just a free text field, you can put these codes in your profile today.
 However, keep in mind that, as of right now, there is no ANSP that is utilizing these codes.

-As of 02-NOV-2022, the FAA has advised they plan to implement the Z1 code into their systems by March 2023.
+As of 06-FEB-2023, the FAA has advised they plan to implement the Z1 code into their systems sometime after 30-MAR-2023.
 Additionally, the FAA states Operators planning to use the STAYY SID in ZLA to have their flight plan entries ready by March 2023.